Fliplet/fliplet-cli/docs/API/core/localization.md

 The `Fliplet.Locale` JS API and Fliplet's localization framework allow you to customize your component to different languages and regions.

-<p class="quote"><strong>Early preview</strong>: this feature is currently in internal preview and it's not available to all our customers yet.
-Please get in touch with us if you want to learn more.</p>

 There are 3 key aspects of a component that can be localized to the device or browser language/region settings.

   - String translation